mstalfoort/drivemarkjs/README.md

 + Manage bookmarks
 + Label bookmarks for classification
 + Save bookmarks on Google Drive (to be included in a wider project)
-  + Save all at the root
   + Give user the choice to choose the root folder where to save bookmarks (for sharing e.g.)
-  + Multiple saving profiles (assign folders to labels e.g.)
+  + Multiple saving profiles (assign folders to labels for easy sharing e.g.)